carfirst125/porforlio_2526/03_ml_app/readme.md

-# Project 03 - Implementing ML project (training, exposing forecasting REST API) in three versions
+# Project 03 - Implementing ML project (training, exposing forecasting REST API) in 03 progressive versions

 ## Project Overview

 This project is an end-to-end machine learning application that builds a scorecard model to forecast the probability of customer purchase conversion.

+The application is implemented in three progressive versions, demonstrating the evolution from a standalone ML script to a production-oriented MLOps workflow.

 This project is designed to illustrate best practices in transitioning from experimental machine learning code to a scalable and maintainable production-ready workflow.